 The export API for PPU is available for paginated reports, with a limit of one call every 5 minutes, per user.
 Power BI reports aren't supported.

 The Export Power BI report to file REST API isn't supported for PPU.

 The Power BI Premium metrics app isn't currently supported for PPU.

-You cannot have a dataflow run in a PPU workspace, be imported into a Power BI dataset in another workspace, and then allow users without a PPU license to consume the content.
+You can't have a dataflow run in a PPU workspace, import it to a Power BI dataset in another workspace, and then allow users without a PPU license to access the content.

-Any workspace migrated from a PPU environment to a non-PPU environment (such as Premium, Premium Gen2, or shared environments) must have its datasets refreshed again before use.
-Reports opened after such migrations without the dataset being refreshed will fail with an error similar to the following: This operation is not allowed, as the database 'database name' is in a blocked state.
+Any workspace migrated from a PPU environment to a non-PPU environment (such as Premium, Premium Gen2, or shared environments) must have its datasets refreshed before use.
+Reports opened after such migrations without being refreshed will fail with an error like: This operation isn't allowed, as the database 'database name' is in a blocked state.